ethanabrooks/dissertation/adpp.typ

 policy.
 Some method for policy improvement will be necessary.

 ==== Policy Iteration
-Our method satisfies this requirement by implementing a form a policy iteration.
+Our method satisfies this requirement by implementing a form of policy iteration.
 To see this, first observe that our model is always trained to map a behavior history drawn from a single policy to actions drawn from the same policy.
 A fully trained model will therefore learn to match the distribution of actions in its output to the distribution of actions in its input.
 Since our rollouts are conditioned on histories drawn from our behavior policy, the rollout policy will approximately match this policy.
 Our value estimates will therefore be conditioned on the current behavior policy.
-However, by choosing the action corresponding to $arg max_(Act in Actions) QValue(History_t, Act)$, our behavior policy always improves on the policy on which $QValue(History_t, Act)$ is conditioned, a consequence of the policy improvement theorem.
+However, by choosing the action corresponding to $arg max_(Act in Actions) QValue^Policy (History_t, Act)$, our behavior policy always improves on $Policy$, the policy on which $QValue^Policy (History_t, Act)$ is conditioned, a consequence of the policy improvement theorem.
 Thus, each time an action is chosen using this $arg max$ method, our behavior policy improves on itself.